 The power supply consists of a regulated 18 to 30 VDC source.
-In general, battery-powered devices offer versatility for portable, low-noise measurements, whereas line-powered units provide the capability for continuous monitoring.
-This power is regulated by a current-limiting circuit, which provides the constant-current excitation required for proper operation of ICP® sensors.
+In general, battery-powered devices portable, offer versatility for low-noise measurements, whereas line-powered units provide the capability for continuous monitoring.
+This power is regulated by a current-limiting circuit, which provides the constant-current excitation required for proper operation of sensors with integral electronics.

-Note: Under no circumstances should a voltage be supplied to an ICP® accelerometer without a current-regulating diode or equivalent electrical circuit.
+Note: Under no circumstances should a voltage be supplied to an ICP[®] accelerometer without a current-regulating diode or equivalent electrical circuit.

-Meters or LEDs are used to monitor the bias voltage on the sensor output signal to check sensor operation and detect cable faults.
-Normally, a "yellow" reading indicates an open circuit; "green" indicates normal operation; and "red" indicates either a short or low bias condition.
-Finally, a capacitor at the output stage of the device removes the sensor output bias voltage from the measurement signal.
-This provides a zero-based, AC-coupled output compatible with most standard readout devices.
+A capacitor at the output stage of the device removes the sensor output bias voltage from the measurement signal.
+This provides a zero-based, ACcoupled output compatible with most standard readout devices.